 The current requirements for construction projects in Guadalajara are long, complicated, and involve a lot of paperwork.
 The complexity and lack of transparency allows for corruption and favoritism to influence decisions, leading to disorganized and haphazard growth in the city.

-The city will tackle corruption by building a platform for construction project permits that publicly maps business names, plans, licenses, and payments.
-Along with increasing transparency and speeding processing times, the platform will serve as a backup mechanism to audit and guarantee the implementation of the city development and growth vision by 2042 according to current metropolitan plans.
+The city will tackle corruption by building an online platform for construction project permits that publicly maps business names, plans, licenses, and payments.
+Along with increasing transparency and speeding processing times, the platform will serve as a backup mechanism to audit and guarantee the implementation of the city development and growth vision according to current metropolitan plans.
 The platform will be open to the public, allowing them to weigh in on development plans and land-use decisions.

 “This platform will help identify and substantiate actions to respond to the real needs of the city by applying quality standards, better practices, and law enforcement in urban development.